moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 .. image:: perception/setup_assistant_panda_3d_perception_point_cloud.png
    :width: 700px

-For more details about those parameters please refer to the `perception pipeline tutorial <https://moveit.picknik.ai/humble/doc/examples/perception_pipeline/perception_pipeline_tutorial.html>`_.
+For more details about those parameters please refer to the :doc:`Perception Pipeline tutorial </doc/examples/perception_pipeline/perception_pipeline_tutorial>`.

 Step 12: Launch Files
 ---------------------

 In the **Launch Files** pane, you can view the list of launch files that will be generated.
 The default options are usually sufficient, but if you have specific requirements for your application, you can make changes as necessary.
 Click on each of the files to view a summary of their functionality.

 .. image:: setup_assistant_launch_files.png